 Architecture: Gateway-First vs Agent-First

-The architectural divide between Hermes Agent and OpenClaw is not a surface-level difference in language choice.
+The architectural divide between Hermes Agent and OpenClaw is not a superficial difference in language choice.
 It reflects fundamentally different answers to the question: what should be at the center of an AI agent system?

-OpenClaw: The Gateway as the Center of Gravity
+OpenClaw: The Gateway as Center of Gravity

 OpenClaw is a single Node.js 22+ process bound to 127.0.0.1:18789 by default.
-The Gateway owns all messaging surfaces (WhatsApp via Baileys, Telegram via grammY, Slack, Discord, Signal, iMessage, WebChat) and acts as the central control plane for routing, authentication, rate limiting, and session management.
+The Gateway owns all message surfaces (WhatsApp via Baileys, Telegram via grammY, Slack, Discord, Signal, iMessage, WebChat) and acts as the central control plane for routing, authentication, rate limiting, and session management.

 Hermes Agent is a Python 3.11+ runtime where the AIAgent class is the primary unit of computation.
 The prompt builder assembles context from personality, memory, skills, and model-specific instructions.
 A runtime resolver maps provider/model tuples to API configurations across 18+ providers, making the system model-agnostic by design.
-The central tool registry manages 47 registered tools across 19 toolsets, with each tool self-registering at import time.
+The central tool registry manages 47 registered tools across 19 tool sets, with each tool self-registering at import time.

 What This Means in Practice